DAP: A Dynamic Adversarial Patch for Evading Person Detectors: Proposed Approach

 In this paper, we propose an attack that simultaneously satisfies the three key requirements needed for the adoption of adversarial attacks in the real world.
 These requirements include: \textit{\textbf{Effectiveness}} in degrading the person detector’s performance. \textit{\textbf{Stealthiness}} against human visual inspection (i.e., being unrecognizable by the observer). \textit{\textbf{Robustness}} in maintaining attack ability in a dynamic environment including robustness to physical constraints.
-Figure \ref{approach} represents an overview of the proposed framework.
-We optimize the adversarial patch DAP in a way that when placed on a target object, the latter becomes undetectable by an object detector while maintaining the naturalistic pattern which will be guided by a given benign image, and being robust to real-world distortions.
-We achieve this by using a given benign image to guide the generation of the adversarial pattern and by making it robust to both rigid and non-rigid transformations.
-To achieve this, we first apply patch transformations using the EOT and CT blocks.
-These blocks are used to generate a large variation of transformed patches.
-Then, we re-scale these patches according to the chosen scale and with respect to the sizes of people's bounding boxes and render them on top of the input images using generated masks.
-The resultant adversarial images are fed into the object detector to compute different loss functions.
-Based on the computed gradient of the patch, we update the original patch to optimize its performance.